shuichiotake/NADP/README.md

 Note that the two executable files are on the test mode in default, and change "onT = True" to "onT = False" in the beginning part of the files for the actual thing.

 4. To make data for the odd man task

+   We should excute the two files in ~~/Main_OM/:
+   - main0_init.py
+   - main1_create.py
+Here ~~ means /downStream_oddMan/oddMan/.

+The first file is for the pickle file "wrdKnrms4S.pkl" in ~~/Data_OM/0_Init, as in making data of downstream tasks.
+For each word, the file gives the norms from the orher words by the ascending order.

+The second file creates results of odd man tasks in ~~/Data_OM/CWAs; for this, we use data set in the paper "Spot the Odd Man Out: Exploring the Associative Power of Lexical Resources" by Gabriel Stanovsky and Mark Hopkins (https://github.com/gabrielStanovsky/odd-man-out) with some modifications for our experiments, which are stored in ~~/Data_OM/9_FromPaper.
+The result consists of 3 lines, each line has a character in {'c','w','a'} at the top and its ratio separeted by the blank: 'c' means correct, 'w' means wrong, 'a' means abstained.
+Temporal data for embeddings with noise are also created in ~~/Data_DS/1_VocKpebd.

+Note that the two executable files are on the test mode in default, and change "onT = True" to "onT = False" in the beginning part of the files for the actual thing.

 # Authors